atlassubbed/play-toposort/README.md

 ## philosophy

-A topologial sort that encounters a cylic construction should either return false (to every previous turtle) -- ultimately returning false instead of a list -- or should throw an error.
+A topologial sort that encounters a cylic construction should either return `false` (to every previous turtle) -- ultimately returning false instead of a list -- or should throw an `error`.
 The only acceptable "graceful" handling of a cylic graph in a program which only allows DAGs is to tell the developer that they have made a mistake and should not ship their program.
 Otherwise, we have to establish some sort of convention for patching cyclic dependencies -- and that just seems gimmicky.